Saymanning/bikesharing/README.md

 Overview of the analysis: Explain the purpose of this analysis.

 Results: Using the visualizations you have in your Tableau Story, describe the results of each visualization underneath the image.
-  - There are at least seven visualizations for the NYC Citibike analysis
-  - There is a description of the results for each visualization

 [link to dashboard](https://public.tableau.com/views/NYCBikeSharingAnalysis_16223955114250/NYCBikeSharing?:language=en-US&:display_count=n&:origin=viz_share_link)